Campus Links

 Programs and Activities

-• Regular classes, Pre-K through fifth grade
+• Regular education classes, K through fifth grade

 • Gifted and talented program, kindergarten through fifth grade

-• Bilingual classes, Pre-K through third grade
+• Bilingual classes, fifth grade

-• ESL classes, fourth through fifth grade
+• ESL classes, kindergarten through fifth grade

 • Life Skills, kindergarten through fifth grade

-• SILC, prekindergarten through fifth grade
+• SILC, kindergarten through fifth grade

 • Title I Campus

-• UIL
+• UIL (2nd-5th Grade)

 • Choir (4th & 5th Grade)